Meet the Artist | Dance Well in conversation with Rachel Waterman

-Rachel Waterman (R) (pictured on the right) is a Kathak dancer and associate artist for Akademi who led the workshop at Netherwood.
+Rachel Waterman (R) (pictured above) is a Kathak dancer and associate artist for Akademi who led the workshop at Netherwood.

-Giulia Ghinelli (G) is the Dance Well Project Assistant and assisted Rachel during the sessions.
+Giulia Ghinelli (G) is the current Dance Well Project Assistant and assisted Rachel during the sessions.

 G: How did you first get involved with Akademi and the Dance Well Project?

 R: My background is in contemporary dance and I started to learn Indian Dance quite a long time ago at University of Surrey, where I took a Kathak dance module.
 After that, I started to follow Gauri Sharma Tripathi, who introduced me to Akademi in 2006.
 During the years I did many other collaborations, learned from different teachers, and I went to study in Pakistan where I became a student of Nahid Siddiqui.
 I came back two years ago, and received a call from Akademi introducing the Dance Well Project and inviting me to a dementia training.
 Shortly after I was offered to teach the workshop at Harefield Hospital, and then it came this (ed.
 The workshop at Netherwood Day Centre), my first experience in dementia, after the training.

 G: What were your expectations regarding this workshop?
 What was confirmed, and what turned out to be completely different?